openl2m/openl2m/docs/roadmap.rst

 * improve developer documentation on the various drivers (ongoing :-) ).
 * :strike:`parse the newer SNMP 'ipAddressTable' mib entries for device interface address information.`
 * :strike:`parse the newer SNMP 'ipNetToPhysicalTable' mib entries for ARP info.`
-* :strike:`automatically set SSH connection type for drivers that should know this.``
+* :strike:`automatically set SSH connection type for drivers that should know this.`
-* :strike:`update to Django 5.1`
+* :strike:`update to Django 5.1 / 5.2`
-* :strike:`add Python 3.12 compability: requires reworking of 'pysnmp' code.``
+* :strike:`add Python 3.12 and 3.13 compability: requires reworking of 'pysnmp' code.`
+* :strike:`IPv6 support, both for switch snmp access, and other informational tables.`
+* :strike:`test support for AES-192 and up.
+This will require Net-SNMP v5.8`

 Features Being Considered
 -------------------------